 For the good earth which God has given us, and for the wisdom and will to conserve it, let us pray to the Lord.

-Lord, have mercy
+Lord, have mercy.

 For those who travel on land, on water, in the air or through outer space, let us pray to the lord.
-Lord, have mercy.